cybrown/runpack/README.md

 ```
 npm i -g runpack
 ```
-You may also use it as a dev dependency.
+You may also use it as a dev dependency.²

 ## Project initialisation